 The Hockey Hall of Fame opened its doors to seven new members on Sept.
 21, 1992.
-Marcel Dionne, Woody Dumart, Bob Gainey and Lanny McDonald entered as players while Keith Allen, Bob Johnson and Frank Mathers were voted in as builders.
+Marcel Dionne, Woody Dumart, Bob Gainey, and Lanny McDonald entered as players while Keith Allen, Bob Johnson, and Frank Mathers were voted in as builders.

-Dionne played in 1,348 games, over 18 NHL seasons, scoring 731 goals and 1,771 points.
-He had the most success during his 12 seasons with the Kings, after breaking into the league with the Detroit Red Wings.
+Dionne played in 1,348 games over 18 NHL seasons, scoring 731 goals and 1,771 points.
+He had the most success during his 12 seasons with the Kings after breaking into the league with the Detroit Red Wings.
 He won the Art Ross Trophy after scoring 53 goals and leading the league with 137 points during the 1979-80 season.
-He scored at least 36 goals in each of 11 full seasons with the Kings, including six with 50 or more.
+He scored at least 36 goals in each of his 11 full seasons with the Kings, including six with 50 or more.
 He was traded to the Rangers during the 1986-87 season and played with them until his retirement in 1989.

 Gainey spent his entire 16-season career with the Montreal Canadiens.
 He scored 239 goals and 501 points in 1,160 career games.
 He was a member of five Stanley Cup championship teams and won the Conn Smythe Trophy for being the most valuable player of the 1979 postseason.
-He won the Selke Trophy, for being the best defensive forward in the league, four times.
+He won the Selke Trophy for being the best defensive forward in the league four times.
 After his retirement in 1989, he had a successful coaching career with the Minnesota North Stars and Dallas Stars before becoming the general manager of the Canadiens in 2003.

-McDonald scored 500 goals and 1,006 points in 1,111 career games with the Maple Leafs, Colorado Rockies and Calgary Flames.
+McDonald scored 500 goals and 1,006 points in 1,111 career games with the Maple Leafs, Colorado Rockies, and Calgary Flames.
 He was so popular in Toronto that when he was traded to the Rockies in 1979, fans protested the move outside of Maple Leafs Garden.
 His final act as captain of the Flames, in 1989, was accepting the Stanley Cup after scoring the Cup-clinching goal versus the Canadiens.

 Odds & Ends

-After scoring 20 goals and 42 points during the 1974-75 season, the Blues traded defenseman Larry Sacharuk, on Sept.
+After scoring 20 goals and 42 points during the 1974-75 season, the Blues traded defenseman Larry Sacharuk on Sept.
 21, 1975, to the Rangers for Bob MacMillan.
 Sacharuk never repeated that success as he played in just 44 games over the next two seasons before a brief stint in WHA.
 MacMillan, a right wing, scored 46 goals and 129 points in 187 games for the Blues before being traded to the Atlanta Flames.

 On Sept.
 21, 1988, the Kings and Vancouver Canucks played a preseason game in Portland, OR.
-The Canucks earned a 4-3 overtime win but the game is memorable because Wayne Gretzky scored his first goal as a member of the Kings, although it never officially counted in the record books.
+The Canucks earned a 4-3 overtime win, but the game is memorable because Wayne Gretzky scored his first goal as a member of the Kings, although it never officially counted in the record books.

 The Kings and Canucks played another memorable preseason game on Sept.
 21, 2017.
 The two rivals met in Shanghai in the first-ever NHL game played in China.
-Nearly 11,000 fans watch the Kings win 5-2, thanks to a pair of goals by Tanner Pearson.
+Nearly 11,000 fans watched the Kings win 5-2, thanks to a pair of goals by Tanner Pearson.

 Happy Birthday to You

+The first was also the best as Howie Morenz was born, in Mitchell, Ontario, on this date in 1902.
+He earned the nickname “The Stratford Streak” thanks to his elite speed while playing junior hockey in Stratford, Ontario.
 Morenz made his NHL debut with the Canadiens during the 1923-24 season and quickly became a star in the league.
 He used his speed to excel at end-to-end rushes since the forward pass is against the rules for much of his career.
-After 253 goals and 401 points, in 430 games, Morenz is traded to the Chicago Blackhawks in 1934.
-After a brief stint with the Rangers, he returns to Montreal for the 1936-37 season.
+After 253 goals and 401 points in 430 games, Morenz was traded to the Chicago Blackhawks in 1934.
+After a brief stint with the Rangers, he returned to Montreal for the 1936-37 season.

-Other notable players born on this date include Gord Dineen (58), Troy Loney (57), Bob Errey (56), Curtis Leschyshyn (51) and Nick Jensen (30).
+Other notable players born on this date include Gord Dineen (60), Troy Loney (59), Bob Errey (58), Curtis Leschyshyn (53), and Nick Jensen (32).